-Activities are organized, despite the pandemic, to recognize the contribution of people from the Black community, including :
+Initiatives are being put forth to recognize the contributions of people from the Black community including:

 At the same time, invitations are made to discover the various facets of the history and the contributions of the Black community that are still relevant today, as shown in this article in USA Today.

-In addition, the recent performance of the young poet Amanda Gorman at the Inauguration of the 46th President of the United States brings many eyes to the literary output of Black people.
-The efforts of publishing houses in the translation of books by many Black writers are also highlighted.
+In recent years, there has been a call to open up to the literary and artistic production of people from the Black community.
+We can see the efforts of publishing houses in the translation of books by many Black writers.
 For example, the essays of Bell Hooks, an African-American feminist, were translated late into French.
 Robyn Maynard’s essay entitled NoirEs sous surveillance was translated and published by Mémoire d’encrier.

 In short, Black History Month is an invitation to discover all facets of the community and to better appreciate its contribution.